bvt3/Udacity/Cloud-DevOps-using-Microsoft-Azure/Project1/README.md

 **Your words here**

 ### Output
-Below is the expected output of the terraform apply command:
+Below is the expected output of the terraform apply command, these are defined from output.tf, the azurerm_lb_frontend_ip_configuration and vm_name output variables.

 Outputs: